- UCLA School of Law (J.D., 1984)

 Recent Representative Matters

 - Verinata Health, Inc. v.
 Ariosa Diagnostics.
-Currently representing Ariosa Diagnostics in a patent infringement suit filed by Verinata which, like the action involving Sequenom, seeks to enjoin Ariosa from selling its innovative non-invasive test for fetal chromosomal abnormalities.
+Currently representing Ariosa Diagnostics in two consolidated patent infringement suits in the Northern District of California which, like the action involving Sequenom, seek to enjoin Ariosa from selling its innovative non-invasive test for fetal chromosomal abnormalities.
+Ariosa persuaded the district court to stay both cases, involving three patents, pending appeals from decisions in inter partes reviews of two of the patents and an ongoing inter partes review of the third patent.

 - Alnylam Pharmaceuticals, Inc. et al. v.
-Whitehead Institute for BioMedical Research, et al. Represented Alnylam and Max Planck Institute in complex patent dispute concerning rights to fundamental technology covered in two families of patent applications in the field of RNA interference.
-The case was successfully resolved on favorable terms through a creative settlement that used co-ownership rights and other cooperative mechanisms to overcome PTO rejections in both patent application families.
+Whitehead Institute for BioMedical Research, et al. Represented Alnylam and Max Planck Institute in complex patent dispute in the District of Massachusetts concerning rights to fundamental technology covered in two families of patent applications in the field of RNA interference.
+Successfully resolved the case on favorable terms through a creative settlement that used co-ownership rights and other cooperative mechanisms to overcome PTO rejections in both patent application families.

 - University of Utah v.
-Alnylam Pharmaceuticals, et al. Currently representing Alnylam, Max Planck Institute, Whitehead, Massachusetts Institute of Technology, and University of Massachusetts in a dispute over inventorship rights to patents and patent applications in the RNA interference field co-owned by the defendants.
-In this case, Mr. Gindler represents all of the parties involved in the lawsuit listed above, including the parties who were adverse to Alnylam and Max Planck Institute in that lawsuit.
+Alnylam Pharmaceuticals, et al. Currently representing Alnylam, Max Planck Institute, Whitehead, Massachusetts Institute of Technology, and University of Massachusetts in a lawsuit in the District of Massachusetts over inventorship rights to patents in the RNA interference field co-owned by the defendants.
+In this case, Irell & Manella represents all of the parties involved in the lawsuit listed above, including the parties who were adverse to Alnylam and Max Planck Institute in that lawsuit.

 - Aon Corporation v.
 Guy Carpenter & Company.
-Currently representing Aon Corporation, one of the world’s largest insurance and financial services companies, which has been accused by a competitor of infringing a patent relating to graphical representations of insured risks and related data used in the reinsurance business.
+Represented Aon Corporation, one of the world’s largest insurance and financial services companies, in a declaratory judgment action filed in the Southern District of New York relating to a competitor’s patent relating to graphical representations of insured risks and related weather and catastrophe data.
+Successfully negotiated a settlement of the litigation significantly in advance of trial.

 - CooperVision, Inc. v.
-CIBA Vision, Inc. Represented CooperVision in multiple lawsuits in multiple forums in actions involving cross-allegations of infringement of patents relating to certain core technologies used in contact lenses.
-Case successfully resolved through an innovative cross-licensing arrangement.
+CIBA Vision, Inc. Represented CooperVision in multiple lawsuits in multiple forums (the District of Delaware and the Eastern District of Texas) in actions involving cross-allegations of infringement of patents relating to certain core technologies used in contact lenses.
+CooperVision successfully resolved the case through an innovative cross-licensing arrangement.

 - DataTreasury Corporation v.
 NCR Corporation.
 Represented NCR in a patent infringement suit relating to electronic processing of financial transactions.
 Achieved very early settlement on favorable terms, while multiple defendants in related cases involving the same patents reportedly paid eight-figure settlements.